cdegroot/evrl/_posts/2018-12-14-love-thy-product-owner.markdown

 date:   2018-12-14 20:24
 categories: programming
 ---
 People regularly find me quoting a Goethe poem called "Art and Nature".
-I do that to look smart, of course.
 It is the only Goethe poem I've read and remembered (except probably during German classes in highschool, but that's repressed memory), and the bit I quote is at the far end;
 I like to quote it because it contains such a cardinal truth in such